 People with a low expression, on the other hand, are less willing to help other people.
 They tend to be more confrontational and often get into argumentative situations.
 Their view of people is less positive, which is why they are less likely to trust other people.

 Today's psychology assumes that our personality is essentially influenced by our genes and by our environment.
 With the help of twin studies, it is possible to calculate the extent to which the individual Big Five personality traits are genetically determined.
-Numerous such studies have been conducted in the past, so that relatively stable heritability factors are now available for each dimension.
+Numerous such studies have been conducted in the past, so that today relatively stable heritability factors are available for each dimension.
 On average, about 50 percent of the five personality factors appear to be influenced by genetics.
-Openness to experience has the highest heritability, agreeableness the lowest.
+Openness to experience shows the highest heritability, agreeableness the lowest.

 In addition to genetic factors, our age also has an influence on the Big Five personality factors.
 Current studies suggest that the stability of the individual dimensions only develops after the age of 30.
 Researchers explain this fact by the fact that the social and professional environment is still subject to many fluctuations up to this age.
 After the age of 30, many people have found their place in life, which also consolidates the character.